CunMayday/UseCase/README.md

 # AI Use Case Catalog

-A Firebase-powered dynamic catalog showcasing real, practical examples of AI tool usage at Purdue University Global.
+A Firebase-powered dynamic catalog showcasing real, practical examples of AI tool usage.
 Browse use cases for Gemini Gems, Notebook LM, and Web Apps with filtering, sorting, and detailed instructions.

 **Live Site:** https://cunmayday.github.io/UseCase